-When you’re given such an odd task, you need to start thinking about everything that may come up along the process.
-For instance, the brand name itself has several meanings (BETO), which led us to wonder if we should use them interchangeably throughout the entire campaign?
-Shouldn’t the colours reflect those names somehow?
+You must start thinking about everything that may arise when given such an odd task.
+For instance, the brand name has several meanings (BETO), making us wonder if we should use them interchangeably throughout the campaign.
+Shouldn’t the colors reflect those names somehow?
 What kind of imagery would work best for each concept?
 And how can we make sure these ideas stay true to the original vision?
-All questions are worth considering, especially since there were only two weeks left until the deadline.
+All questions are worth considering, especially since only two weeks are left until the deadline.

 If anything goes wrong during final revisions, there will likely be problems communicating back to the client.
 To avoid confusion, having clear guidelines from the beginning helps immensely.

-Once I got past the first hurdle, I knew the next challenge wouldn’t be easy either.
+Once I got past the first hurdle, I knew the next challenge wouldn’t be easy.
 My client wanted 3 separate concepts based on their current logo.
-But instead of just using the same colour palette, the final concepts followed completely different themes.
-We decided to go with red, white, and grey as base colours.
-These colours have been used prominently over the years at slot machine manufacturers including International Game Technology (IGT), Bally Technologies, and Scientific Games Corporation.
-And these colours are also often used on casino chips (the play money used at land-based casinos)
+But instead of just using the same color palette, the final concepts followed entirely different themes.
+We decided to use red, white, and grey as base colors.
+These colors have been used prominently over the years at slot machine manufacturers, including International Game Technology (IGT), Bally Technologies, and Scientific Games Corporation.
+And these colors are also often used on casino chips (the play money used at land-based casinos)

-We discussed various ways these colours might relate to BETO’s long history of letting regular players experience online slots without spending real money (these are so-called demo-slot machines).
-One of the early versions included a twisted chip representing the three primary colours.
-However, the team felt this didn’t fit well into today’s market where players want something more modern.
+One of the early versions included a twisted chip representing the three primary colors.
+We discussed various ways these colors might relate to BETO’s long history of letting regular players experience online slots without spending real money (these are so-called demo-slot machines).
+However, the team felt this didn’t fit well into today’s market, where players want something more modern.
 A skewed chip seemed outdated compared to the rest of the industry.
 So we opted for a series of circles around a central point instead of as this was a closer match to a casino chip.

-After getting feedback from my client, I went ahead and sketched out a few options.
+After getting feedback from my client, I sketched out a few options.
 Since they liked the idea of taking elements from the old logo, I thought showing its evolution would be interesting.
-To do this, I placed a white circle inside every coloured circle.
+To do this, I placed a white circle inside every colored circle.
 In the middle, I added small card-based symbols represented as the core.
-By doing this, I was able to show the progression without cluttering the image.
+By doing this, I could show the progression without cluttering the image.
 From here, I sent over five variations of each concept and asked for comments/feedback.
-After receiving positive responses, I then chose the strongest version and moved forward with developing it further.
+After receiving positive responses, I chose the most potent version and developed it further.